-For Authors: JOE Submission Guidelines
+For Authors: Journal of Extension Submission Guidelines

-Articles submitted to JOE must be the sole, original work of the author(s) listed, must not have been previously published, and must have been submitted only to JOE.
-At the end of the process, when the editor notifies corresponding authors that their articles have been accepted for publication in JOE, they will be instructed to fill out a form affirming compliance with JOE's copyright policy.
-Authors unfamiliar with copyright policy should see "Copyright Rules."
-Authors interested in a discussion of ethical ways to get more than one article from the same research should see "Article(s) & Research."
+A manuscript submitted to JOE must be the sole, original work of the author(s) listed, must not have been previously published, and must have been submitted only to JOE.
+When the editor notifies a corresponding author that a manuscript has been accepted for publication in JOE, the corresponding author is instructed to fill out a form affirming compliance with JOE's copyright policy.
+JOE Copyright Policy and JOE Duplicate Publication Policy provide additional related information on this topic.

 What's the Difference?